 (a) To the maximum extent permitted by applicable law, Purchaser shall defend, indemnify, and hold Seller, its officers, directors, and employees, the subsidiaries and Affiliates of Seller, and their respective officers, directors and employees harmless from and against any and all losses, damages, claims, suits, liabilities, judgments and expenses (including, but not limited to reasonable attorney’s fees and other costs of litigation), and any fines, penalties, and assessments, arising out of claims by the Continuing Employees that arise on or after the Closing Date and relate to their employment with, or the termination of their employment from, the Acquired Companies, Purchaser and/or its Affiliates.

-(b) With respect to all workers’ compensation claims filed by any Continuing Employee prior to, on or after the Closing Date, or by the spouse, dependent(s) or personal representative of any such Employee which is filed prior to, on or after the Closing Date, Purchaser shall process, defend and be solely responsible for, and shall indemnify Seller and its Affiliates against any such claims whether the incident or alleged incident giving rise to the claim occurred prior to, on, or after the Closing Date.
+(b) With respect to all workers’ compensation claims filed by any employee of the Company prior to, on or after the Closing Date, or by the spouse, dependent(s) or personal representative of any such employee which is filed prior to, on or after the Closing Date, Seller shall process, defend and be solely responsible for, and shall indemnify Purchaser and its Affiliates against any such claims when the incident or alleged incident giving rise to the claim occurred prior to or on the Closing Date.

 (c) Seller shall be solely responsible for any obligation under Section 4980B of the Code to provide health benefits with respect to any employees (and their beneficiaries) of Seller or its Affiliates who are not Continuing Employees.
 Purchaser shall be solely responsible for any such obligation with respect to Continuing Employees (and their beneficiaries).